szabgab/awesome-for-non-programmers/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, the author has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, the author has waived all copyright and related or neighbouring rights of this work.